 Skip to main content

-Some define literacy as the ability to read and write, others expand to functional literacy - including deliberating ideas, solving problems, managing finances.
+Some define literacy as the ability to read and write, others expand to functional literacy - including deliberating ideas, solving problems, and managing finances.
 No matter how you define it - literacy is essential on an individual level, and for society as a whole.

 And yet, many struggle with core skills of writing and reading.
 Some receive diagnoses of Dyslexia and Dysgraphia, and many more struggle quietly, going through life trying to cope or hide their difficulties.